SaibalPatraDS/SaibalPatraDS/README.md

 ### Hi There!

-I am Saibal Patra, and I am currently pursuing BTech, final-year student from `NSUT`.
+I am Saibal Patra, and have completed my BTech from `NSUT-2024`.

 **OverView of *Saibal Patra***